 Want more information about this test?
 Get it now.
 Please complete the request form on the MORE INFO & BUY TEST tab and we’ll reply promptly.

-This assessment is the original version of the leading measure for learning style (available in online and paper format).
+The KOLB Learning Style Inventory 3.1 is the original version of the leading measure for learning style (available in online and paper format).
 It helps individuals and teams understand their respective learning styles and to work more effectively as a result.
 Use the Search function (upper right) to find our other learning tests including optional “The Kolb Team Learning Experience” companion product.

 Language: English, French (Canadian), Spanish (Spain/Argentina), Czech, Finnish, Portuguese (Brazil), Korean, German